sathieu/puppet-bind/README.md

 This is a Puppet module for bind based on the second generation layout ("NextGen") of Example42 Puppet Modules.

-Made by Alessandro Franceschi / Lab42
+Made by Mathieu Parent, based on Example42 template from Alessandro Franceschi / Lab42

 Official site: http://www.example42.com